Motor Trade Insurance image

 Can I add employees to a motor trade insurance policy?

-Yes, the majority of providers offer part time motor trade insurance policies.
+Yes, most providers offer part-time motor trade insurance policies.

 Can I use a private NCB with motor trade insurance?

-Yes, most insurance providers will let you use your private or commercial NCB when taking out a motor trade insurance policy.
+Yes, most providers allow you to use private or commercial NCBs when taking out a motor trade policy.

-What types of liability insurance are there under a motor trade insurance policy and do I need them?
+What types of liability insurance are available under a motor trade policy?

-Is proof of trading (POT) always required to take out motor trade insurance?
+Is proof of trading (POT) always required for motor trade insurance?

 Do I need to declare convictions under a motor trade policy?